 Trump, while praising Netanyahu, also made note that he could “be a little big nicer” because he was no longer at war.

 Trump was only in Israel for a matter of hours before departing for the international peace summit in Sharm El-Sheikh in Egypt.
-He invited Netanyahu, who said he was appreciative but could not participate “due to the proximity of the holiday.”
+He invited Netanyahu, who said he was appreciative but could not participate “due to the proximity of the holiday,” referring to Sukkot.

 Summit and the region’s future

-The summit in Egypt will be attended by leaders from more than 20 countries.
+The summit in Egypt was attended by leaders from more than 20 countries.

 Egyptian President Abdel Fattah el-Sissi’s office said the summit was planned to “end the war” in Gaza and bring peace and stability to the region.